If you’re looking for the perfect location for solo travel, New Zealand is it!

 How to get there: The Coromandel Peninsula is just over a 2 hour drive from Auckland.
 There are also regular buses.

 Queenstown is a fantastic place for solo travel in New Zealand as it’s one of the busiest places buzzing with tourists.
 It’s also the outdoor capital of New Zealand, and there are plenty of things to do such as bungy jumping, paragliding, white water rafting and more!

 If you want to meet like-minded travellers on your trip, I recommend coming to Queenstown because as well as friendly kiwis, you’ll meet plenty of tourists and backpackers you can hang out with.
 It also has a wicked bar and night scene.

-For accommodation, Queenstown has a good choice of hostels, and some fantastic Airbnb apartments to choose from.
+For accommodation, Queenstown has a good choice of hostels, as well as a range of hotels on Booking.com.